Ellis County Emergency Services District (ESD) 5 Fiscal Summary

 ESD 5's Resources and Community Needs

 Ellis County is rapidly growing, with a 23% population increase over the past five years and a current population of approximately 230,000 residents.
 As the population grows and development expands, the volume of emergency calls has increased.
-However, current firefighting staffing levels and resources have stayed the same and are unable to keep up with the rising demand.
-This results in delays in response times and impacts the community’s access to emergency services.
+Also, the cost of firefighting equipment and apparatus has increased since 1987, making it difficult for ESD 5 to fund firefighting improvements with the current ad valorem tax cap of three cents per one hundred dollars valuation.

 Frequently Asked Questions